 Child Custody Classic Midwestern Values Meet the Strength of Law

-Helping You Navigate Custody Issues in Oklahoma
+Helping You Navigate Custody Issues in Oklahoma City

 Simmons & Associates represents clients with a variety of family law challenges, but few seem more important to them than child custody and visitation.

-Experienced Representation for the Most Important Matters
+Experienced Representation for the Most Important Family Matters

 Reach out to our child custody attorneys in Oklahoma City for a consultation today.
 We are also available by phone at (405) 591-2284.

-Types of Custody in Oklahoma
+Types of Custody in Oklahoma City

 1. Physical custody: The legal authority to determine where a child lives.